A Credit Report is a summary put together by a credit agency, outlining your track record of paying back money to lenders.

 If you’ve got a poor credit score, it is possible to improve it by changing the way you manage your debts.

-The most effective ways to lift your credit score and keep it healthy are:
+The most effective ways to improve your credit score and keep it healthy are simple, but they require consistency over time.

 Generally, any more than eight enquiries in a 12-month period is considered negative by a lender and hurts your credit score.
 Similarly, high levels of unsecured debt are likely to have a negative impact on your credit application with a lender.